ASTCT Resources for COVID-19

 Please see key messages and talking points here.

 Below is a list of resources and upcoming informational activities related to the recommendation:

-Members of ASTCT's Infectious Disease SIG have developed interim guidelines for COVID-19 management of HCT and cellular therapy patients.
+Members of ASTCT's Infectious Disease SIG have developed guidelines for COVID-19 management of HCT and cellular therapy patients.
 These guidelines will be modified as new information becomes available, including more data on epidemiology and clinical outcomes, and the efficacy of drug therapies including clinical trial outcomes of novel therapeutics.
 Click here to view updated guidelines.

 ASH-ASTCT COVID 19 Vaccine FAQs